Serrowxd/JavaSpring-CodeNotes/notes/SpringBoot.md

 - Supports Rapid Development
 - Removes boilerplate of application setup
-- Many types of applications, not just web services
+- Many types of applications, not just web services.
 - Cloud Native support but also traditional

 If it can be run on the JVM, Spring Boot will most likely save you time.